ZIB – Centre for International Student Assessment

 Leibniz Institute for Educational Trajectories (LIfBi)

-The Leibniz Institute for Educational Trajectories (LIfBi) in Bamberg studies educational processes from birth to late adulthood.
-To promote longitudinal educational research in Germany, LIfBi provides fundamental, nationally and internationally significant, research-based infrastructures for empirical educational research.
+The Leibniz Institute for Educational Trajectories (LIfBi) in Bamberg investigates educational processes from birth through to advanced adulthood.
+In order to promote longitudinal educational research in Germany, LIfBi provides fundamental, research-based infrastructures of supra-regional and international relevance for empirical educational research.

-At the heart of the institute is Germany’s largest long-term educational study, the National Educational Panel Study (NEPS), which is based at LIfBi and brings together the expertise of a nationwide interdisciplinary excellence network.
-Other large-scale projects for which LIfBi collects or provides longitudinal data include, in addition to the refugee studies ReGES and BildungswegeFlucht, the inclusion study INSIDE as well as the monitoring study Data Literacy.
-This work is grounded in the institute’s own research and development activities, in particular the advanced development of instruments and methods for longitudinal educational studies, which also benefit other research projects.
+At the core of the institute is Germany’s largest long-term educational study, the National Educational Panel Study (NEPS), which is based at LIfBi and brings together the expertise of a nationwide, interdisciplinary network of excellence.
+Further large-scale projects for which LIfBi collects and/or provides longitudinal data include, in addition to the refugee studies ReGES and BildungswegeFlucht, the inclusion study INSIDE as well as the monitoring study Data Literacy.
+These activities are grounded in the institute’s own research and development work, in particular in the well-established development of instruments and methods for longitudinal educational studies, from which other research projects also benefit.

 Important work and services:

-• Through the National Educational Panel Study (NEPS), longitudinal data on competence development, educational processes, decisions, and returns in formal, non-formal, and informal contexts are collected representatively for Germany across the entire life span.
-In seven starting cohorts, more than 70,000 participants are being followed – from early childhood to late adulthood.
-In addition, about 50,000 individuals from their environments, such as parents and educational professionals, are surveyed.
+• Through the National Educational Panel Study (NEPS), longitudinal data representative of Germany are collected on competence development, educational processes, educational decisions, and educational returns in formal, non-formal, and informal contexts across the entire life course.
+A total of more than 70,000 participants are followed in seven starting cohorts—from early childhood to advanced adulthood.
+In addition, around 50,000 individuals from participants’ social environments, such as parents and educational professionals, are surveyed.

-• The Research Data Center at LIfBi (FDZ-LIfBi) processes the survey data of LIfBi’s large-scale projects in a user-friendly way and provides them free of charge as Scientific Use Files for scientific analyses.
-The offering includes the extensive NEPS data, supplemented by special NEPS data products, as well as longitudinal data from the refugee study ReGES, the TAEPS study on teachers in adult and continuing education, the GUS study on students’ health behavior, and other unique datasets, such as the regional study BiLO.
-The full range of LIfBi research data and associated services is available via the FDZ-LIfBi Data and Service Portal.
+• The Research Data Center of LIfBi (FDZ-LIfBi) prepares the survey data from LIfBi’s large-scale projects in a user-friendly manner and provides them free of charge as Scientific Use Files for academic analysis.
+The data offering includes the extensive NEPS datasets, complemented by specialized NEPS data products, the longitudinal data from the refugee study ReGES, the TAEPS study on instructors in adult and continuing education, the GUS study on students’ health behavior, as well as other unique datasets, such as the regional study BiLO.
+The full range of LIfBi research data and related services is available via the FDZ-LIfBi data and service portal.

-• The DFG Priority Program on Research Infrastructure “New Data Spaces for the Social Sciences” (SPP 2431) aims to develop technical and methodological solutions to ensure the future viability of panel surveys, to enrich them with data from other sources, and thereby further pave the way for social science research on key societal challenges.
+• The DFG Priority Programme “New Data Spaces for the Social Sciences” (SPP 2431) aims to research and develop technical and methodological solutions to ensure the future viability of panel surveys, to enrich them with data from other sources, and thereby to further pave the way for social science research addressing key societal challenges.
 “New Data Spaces” is coordinated and managed by the overarching project CONNECT, which is based at LIfBi.
-In addition, SPP 2431 includes a “Research Infrastructure and Innovation Lab” (ENTAILab), which consists of four measures in total.
-Measure 4, “Results for Future Data Spaces and Open Science,” as well as two projects within the Priority Program, are also located at LIfBi.
+SPP 2431 also includes a “Research Infrastructure and Innovation Lab” (ENTAILab), comprising four measures.
+Measure 4, “Results for Future Data Spaces and Open Science,” as well as two projects within the Priority Programme, are also based at LIfBi.

 IPN – Leibniz Institute for Science and Mathematics Education

-The Leibniz Institute for Science and Mathematics Education (IPN) was established in 1966 as a research center for science education.
-As an institute of the Leibniz Association, the IPN has a nationwide function.
-It is also affiliated to the University of Kiel.
-The department heads at the IPN hold professorships at the University of Kiel.
+The IPN – Leibniz Institute for Science and Mathematics Education was established in 1966 as a research center for science education.
+It is affiliated with Kiel University.
+The department heads at the IPN hold professorships at Kiel University, one department head holds a professorship at Humboldt-Universität zu Berlin.

-The IPN’s work ranges across the entire field of science, mathematics, and technology education.
-The IPN concentrates on long-term and nationwide research projects, which cannot be covered by universities.
+The IPN conducts long-term and nationwide research and transfer projects, which cannot be carried out by universities.

-The IPN research program focuses on following areas:
+The IPN’s research program focuses on the following areas:

-Besides its research activities, the IPN offers different transfer activities: Coordination of national and international student competitions in biology, chemistry, physics and environmental issues, programs for teacher education, and publications on science and mathematics education addressing teachers and scientists.
+The IPN’s transfer activities comprise various formats such as coordinating national and international student competitions in biology, chemistry, physics, and environmental issues, programs for teacher (educators) education, and publications for teachers and the general public.nd publications on science and mathematics education addressing teachers and scientists.

 Hector Research Institute of Education Sciences and Psychology (HIB)